siddharth1305/Parallelism-and-Concurrency-Notes/CONC-Week7.md

 We can just pass a block of code: `def/va name = Future {action returning T}`

 The method `onComplete` is called when the Future is ready.
 Future is ***asynchronous***.
+In addition to `onComplete`, the methods `onSuccess` and `onFailure` are available.
+They do exactly what their names suggest: `onSuccess` is executed when the future computation is terminated with a success while `onFailure` is called when the computation returns an exception.

 `callback` needs to use pattern matching to distinguish if the Try is a success or a failure.
 This however introduces a lot of boilerplate code.

 Thus we consider some alternative designs: